beomsu7/px4-jetson-xavier-nx-setup/README.md

 <details><summary>[click to see]</summary>

-  - Set up the ROS melodic and I followed [this site](https://junk-research-note.tistory.com/7)
+  - Set up the ROS melodic and I followed [this site](https://junk-research-note.tistory.com/7), which is based on jetson hacks

   ~~~shell
 $ git clone https://github.com/jetsonhacks/installROSXavier.git